object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 the keyword, followed by the name of the class we are defining, and ends with a colon.
 User-defined classes in Python (i.e. classes not built into the language) usually have CapWords names.
-This means that all the words in the name a run together without spaces.
+This means that all the words in the name are capitalised and run together without spaces.
 For example, if we decided to make a separate class for complex-valued polynomials, we might call it :class:`ComplexPolynomial`.